cosc2336-ds-alg/assg11/README.md

 	  `deleteMinimum()` recursively, you should delete the minimum node's allocation using the C++ `delete` command.

 This is a complex set of steps, and could maybe even use some more helper functions.
 For example, the whole general case for when we have found the node to remove might be better to remove to another private member function?
 But these steps are based on our `Shaffer` textbook implementation, so as a hint, try reading the textbook and looking at the explanation and code given there for a better understanding of how to implement the full `remove()` function.

 When you are done, make sure you uncomment the second test case for task 5.
-When you are able to get all of the tests to pass for your `remove()` implementation, commit your work and push it to your assignment repository `feedback` branch.
+When you are able to get all of the tests to pass for your `remove()` implementation, commit your work and push it to your assignment repository `Feedback` pull request.

 # Assignment Submission